Ilmamba13/Composite-Running-Blade/README.md

 | GFRP     | 84 plies | 3.5 kg |
 | AA7075   | 1.2 cm thickness | 2.8 kg |

+CFRP achieves the displacement target with the lowest mass.

 ---

-## 🏆 Final Outcome
+## Final Considerations

-**CFRP was selected** as the optimal solution due to:

-- Superior stiffness-to-weight ratio
-- Lower inertial mass
-- Compliance with both failure and displacement targets

-Although aluminium satisfies structural constraints, it results in higher mass and lower sprint performance efficiency.
+CFRP provides the best stiffness-to-weight ratio among the investigated materials and satisfies both strength and displacement constraints with the lowest inertial mass.

+Although AA7075 meets the displacement requirement, its higher density makes it less competitive for sprint-specific applications.
+GFRP, while cheaper, requires a significantly higher thickness and results in excessive weight.

 ---

-## 🏭 Manufacturing Considerations
+## Manufacturing Assessment

-Selected process:

-- ✅ **Prepreg Vacuum Bagging**

-Reasons:
+Among the manufacturing processes reviewed, prepreg vacuum bagging was identified as the most suitable solution due to:

-- Accurate fiber orientation control
+- Better control of fiber orientation
-- Reduced variability
+- Improved repeatability
-- Industrial scalability for customized prosthetics
+- Higher mechanical consistency compared to hand lay-up

 ---

-## 🛠 Tools & Engineering Framework
+## Tools and Methods

 - SolidWorks – CAD modelling
 - Abaqus/CAE – Finite Element Analysis
-- Classical Lamination Theory (CLT)
+- Classical Lamination Theory
 - Composite failure modelling (Tsai–Hill)

 ---

-## 📌 Key Engineering Takeaways
+## Key Takeaways

-- The curved region governs structural behaviour.
+- The curved region controls stress concentration and structural performance.
-- 90° plies are detrimental under dominant bending loads.
+- 90° plies are detrimental under the considered loading condition.
-- Weight reduction is the primary performance driver.
+- Weight reduction is the dominant parameter in sprint blade design.
-- CFRP clearly outperforms GFRP and aluminium for sprint-specific prosthetic applications.
+- CFRP is clearly the most efficient material for this application.